 Quick Guide: How to Make an Apple and Beet Salad

-- You’ll need at least two cooked beets.
+You’ll need at least two cooked beets.
 I shared a simple How to Roast Beets tutorial in a previous blog post if needed.
 Skip the already cooked store bought and pick up fresh.
 It requires just a little hands on time to roast your own.
 Here’s how to do it (see recipe below for details):

 - First, choose a favorite apple or use whatever you can find from local growers.
 Maybe you picked your own!

 - Next, choose a green.
 I used arugula pictured here, but spinach, leafy greens or even kale would be delicious.
 If using kale, be sure to give the chopped greens a good massage in the dressing before assembling the salad (at least two minutes).